microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/AzureSetup.md

 # Step 5: Set up the Customer Insights
 ## Step 5.1: Add Dynamics 365 AI for Customer Insights Synapse Security Access
 In order to perform the necessary actions in Customer Insights, you will need to grant more access.
+1. Go to the Azure Data Lake Storage Account for your Synapse Workspace
+2. Go to the `Access Control (IAM) > + Add > Add role assignment`
+3. Now search and select the `Storage Blob Data Contributor` role and click "Next"
+4. Click "+ Select members", search and select `Dynamics 365 AI for Customer Insights` and click "Select"
+5. Click `Review and assign` at the bottom

-[Follow the steps here](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/connect-service-principal#grant-permissions-to-the-service-principal-to-access-the-storage-account) to grant the Dynamics 365 AI Customer Insights access to the ADLS Gen 2 storage account you are using for this solution.
+> * **Note**: if you cannot find the `Dynamics 365 AI Customer Insights` service principle, [Follow the steps here](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/connect-service-principal#grant-permissions-to-the-service-principal-to-access-the-storage-account) to grant the `Dynamics 365 AI Customer Insights` access to the ADLS Gen 2 storage account you are using for this solution.
 ## Step 5.2: Set Up CI
 1. Navigate to the [CI Set Up Documentaion](./CustomerInsightsSetup.md) and follow the steps to set up the Customer Insights Environment.